plasma-group/pigi/packages/docs/src/spec/src/01-core/double-layer-tree.rst

 ************
 Tree Diagram
 ************
 We've provided a diagram of the double-layer Merkle Interval Tree below.
-The diagram explains the relationship the state updates that form the tree and the tree itself.
+The diagram explains the relationship between the state updates that form the tree and the tree itself.

 .. raw:: html